An-Nisa, 34: To beat them (iḍribūhunna)

 Muslim scholars who permit hitting, emphasize that it must not be harsh, but rather light.
 Muslim men are never to hit their spouse's face, nor to hit them in such a way as would leave marks on their body.
+According to a hadith transmitted by Abu Huraira, slapping someone across the face is forbidden.
 Scholars suggest that the response administered should be in proportion to the fault committed.
 Traditionally the idea of beating was "with a toothbrush" or "with a folded handkerchief."
 Jonathan A.C.
 Brown resumes the situation:If a wife exhibited egregious disobedience (nushuz) such as uncharacteristically insulting behavior, leaving the house against the husband's will and without a valid excuse or denying her husband sex (without medical grounds), the husband should first admonish her to be conscious of God and proper etiquette.
 If she did not desist from her behavior, he should cease sleeping with her in their bed.
 If she still continued in her nushuz, he should then strike her to teach her the error of her ways.
 Shaffii law only allowed the husband to use his hand or a wound-up handkerchief (mina malfuf), not a whip or stick.
 All schools of law prohibited striking the wife in the face or in any sensitive area likely to cause injury.
 All except some Maliki jurists held that the wife could claim compensation payment (diya) from the husband for any injury she sustained, and Hanbalis, the later Shaffii school as well as the Maliki school, allowed a judge to dissolve the marriage at no cost to the wife if harm had been done.
 In effect, any physical harm was grounds for compensation and divorce since the Prophet had limited striking one's wife to 'a light blow that leaves no mark.'
 Causing any injury thus meant that a husband had exceeded his rights.
 All schools of law agreed that if the wife died due to a beating, her family could claim her wergild or possibly even have the husband executed.Many jurists interpret iḍribūhunna as "more or less symbolic."
 Others, however, argue that a mere symbolic administration would be pointless and rather should be an "energetic demonstration" of the love of the husband.
 But it is agreed that the demonstration should not seriously hurt the wife.